-The Kansas Department of Transportation (KDOT) is initiating the development of the "Kansas Statewide Freight Plan" to address the impacts of the growth in freight traffic by motorcarriers, rail, air-cargo, and inland waterways.
+The Kansas Department of Transportation (KDOT) is initiating the development of the "Kansas Statewide Freight Plan" to address the impacts of the growth in freight traffic by motor-carriers, rail, air-cargo, and inland waterways.

 Kansas is seen as a prime area for the development of freight distribution centers due to its location on the interstate highway and major rail systems and as the northeast part of the state is located within a 24-hour drive of 70% of the continental United States.
-Growth in freight traffic will impact the traveling public as more trucks will be using highways, city streets, and county roads adding to congestion as well as more and longer trains leading to greater delays at rail/roadway crossings.